Intro to JupyterHubs

 End your session

-When you are finished working for the day it is important to log out of the JupyterHub.
-When you keep a session active it uses up AWS resources (costs money) and keeps a series of virtual machines deployed.
+When you are finished working for the day you should log out of the JupyterHub, although it will log you out automatically after 90 minutes.
+You will not lose work; your home directory is persistent.
+When you keep a session active it uses up AWS resources (costs money) because it keeps a series of virtual machines deployed.

 Caution